5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 1. **ACPI/Add** Section
 	- Enable/Disable SSDTs as needed
 	- Additional notes about some SSDTs:
 		- **DMAR** (optional): DMAR replacement table without Reserved Memory Regions.
-Useful in cases where 3rd party LAN/Wifi/BT cards won't work when the Intel I225-V controller is enabled (macOS Big Sur and newer).
+Required for 3rd party LAN/Wifi/BT cards which won't work when VT-D and the Intel I225-V controller are enabled (macOS Big Sur and newer). **NOTE**: OpenCore 0.9.2 introduced a new Quirk called `DisableIoMapperMapping` which handles this automatically, so it's no longer necessary to drop and replace the DMAR table (refer to the Documentation for more details)
 		- **SSDT-AWAC-ARTC**: Special variant of `SSDT-AWAC.` Disables AWAC Clock and enables RTC as ARTC instead.
 Also disables legacy `HPET` device.
 		- **SSDT-PORTS**: OS-agnostic USB Port Mapping Table for the Z490 Vision G. No additional USB Port kext or quirks are required.
 Since the USB ports are mapped via ACPI they will work in *any* version of macOS.
 Check [**this pdf**](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional_Files/USB/USB_Ports_List.pdf) for a detailed list of mapped ports.
 Note that macOS does not support USB 3.2 via the USB protocol.
 It requires Thunderbold 3 or newer instead to support speeds greather than 5 Gbit.
 So there's no speed benefit when using the red USB ports instead over the blue ones when running macOS.
 		- **SSDT-PLUG.aml**: Not required on macOS 12 and newer.
 Also not needed when using CPUFriend.kext and the CPUFriendDataProvider.kext